-Five: Appropriate communication

-Philosophical differences or disagreements with overall school policy are to be addressed directly to the Senior Leadership Team.
+Five: Administration.
+Philosophical differences or disagreements with overall school policy are to be addressed directly to the administration.

-Procedure to follow
+Procedure to Follow

 - 1. Prior to expressing any grievance, a person should examine themselves and their own motive. - 2.
 Go and talk directly with the person they perceive to be causing their grievance.
-(Since it might be intimidating in some situations for an individual to approach a supervisor or an adult in confidentiality, there is the option of confidentially approaching a spiritual mentor prior to the first confrontation for assistance and moral support.) - 3.
+(Since it might be very intimidating in some situations for an individual to approach a supervisor or an adult in confidentiality, there is the option of confidentially approaching a spiritual mentor prior to the first confrontation for assistance and moral support.) - 3.
 If the initial discussion does not prove satisfactory, the complainant should take a grievance designee with them to talk with the person again to have an independent third party to confirm the facts of the conversation. - 4.
 If the situation remains unresolved, the complainant shall seek help from the appropriate leadership within FCA.
 If the original concern relates to a person in authority, then the complainant would appeal to the next level of leadership. - 5.
-If the complainant feels unable to continue with this outcome, they may: - a.
-Ask the Senior Leadership Team for a change of assignment (class, position, etc.), which may or may not be granted - b.
+If the complainant feels unable to continue with this outcome, he/she may: - i.
+Ask administration for a change of assignment (class, position, etc.), which may or may not be granted - ii.
 Withdraw or resign from FCA. - 6.
-The Senior Leadership Team will endeavor to reconcile those in disagreement prior to assignment, withdrawal, or resignation taking place.
+Administration will endeavor to reconcile those in disagreement prior to assignment, withdrawal, or resignation taking place.

-APPENDIX B - ORDERING LUNCH
+ORDERING LUNCH

 Our school has partnered with MySchoolAccount.com to bring you an online service to prepay your student's meal account.
-This service offers you the ability to monitor your children's meal purchases, track what they have been eating for the past 30 days, make deposits directly into their meal accounts, transfer funds between students, and have an email reminder sent to you when an account balance gets below \$10.
+This service offers you the ability to monitor your children's meal purchases, track what your children have been eating for the past 30 days, make deposits directly into their meal accounts, transfer funds between students, and have an email reminder sent to you when an account balance gets below \$10.
 It is your responsibility, as parents, to keep your child's account up to date.
+Student debit account deposits can be made through ACH payments.
 Each child's account will be updated nightly so that account balance information and payments will be current the following day.

-Note 1:

-- 1. Orders MUST be placed before 8 am for the day your student plans to buy. - 2.
-Money or checks will not be accepted by the school.
+Note 1: Orders MUST be placed before 8 a.m. for the day your student plans to buy.

-To take advantage of this service, you will need to create a parent account:
+To take advantage of this service, you will need to create a parent account.
+This requires you to: